 More than a decade of our experience in Alfresco development give us reasons to believe that this platform is well-suited for EHR web development or creating a stable EMR software.
 Here is why.

 If you have ever been in the hospital, you witnessed how the expertise of a particular medical professional saved human lives.
 The communication between the specialists from various departments sometimes is left unnoticed.
-However, the clinical collaboration is the key.
+However, clinical collaboration is the key.
 Unfortunately, not all medical institutions manage to maintain it at a high level.

 The case of one hospital